 But why not tax returns you may ask?

 Courts have generally been unwilling to allow taxpayers to use attorneys for tax preparation for the sole purpose of later invoking the privilege.
-Otherwise, unscrupulous taxpayers and attorneys could make it very difficult for the IRS to prosecute tax crimes such as filing false statements.
+Otherwise, it could make it very difficult for the IRS to prosecute tax crimes such as filing false statements.

 Should your attorney prepare your tax returns in an offshore compliance matter?